williamle8300/anthem/README.md

 "IF SOMEONE MADE THIS, I WOULD: *USE IT* AND SUPPORT WITH *ONLINE DONATIONS* IN EXCHANGE FOR *WHATEVER PASSIVE REWARDS*" list of patrons (ads), and passive rewards(??)

+awesome making ! - awesome enjoying of ! - awesome sharing of !

 # Schedule

 ⚑ may 15th